-Launching an eCommerce brand is no easy task, it can be hard to break through the noise of “what is right?” or “what should I do first?” so we made this launch guide for eCommerce brands so you can better understand the fundamentals set-up process for a successful eCommerce launch.
+Launching an eCommerce brand is no easy task.
+It can be hard to break through the noise of “what is right?” or “what should I do first?”
+We created the ultimate launch guide for eCommerce brands so you can better understand the fundamental set-up process for a successful eCommerce launch.

-Starting with the initial set-up, leading into our initial launch – we will lay out the most impactful processes we apply when working with multi-million dollar eCommerce brands.
+From the initial set-up and to the initial launch, we will lay out the most impactful processes we apply when working with multi-million dollar eCommerce brands.

-Our experience is your tool for success, let’s begin.
+Our experience is your tool for success, so let’s begin.

-Buyer’s Personas are a dynamic layout of who your ideal audience is – allowing us to conceptualize the traits and behaviors our ideal customers make in their lives.
+Buyer Personas are a dynamic layout of who your ideal audience is.
+They allow us to conceptualize the traits and behaviors your ideal customers express in their lives.

-– What other behaviors our customers make online?
+– What other behaviors your customers exhibit online

-– What challenges our customer faces, and how we can solve them?
+– What challenges your customers face, and how you can solve them

-When starting your buyer’s persona, consider this breakdown:
+When starting your buyer persona, consider this breakdown:

 - What keeps them up at night?